 A community agreement is a shared agreement formed by a group at the beginning of a process.
 These commitments can help to create a safe(r) space, they can be referred to if conflicts arise, and they can help set the tone and focus for your time together.
 A community agreement is an opportunity for a group to create a container that meets the needs of everyone in that group.
 The process of community agreement building invites artists to ask for what they need to learn and create as openly and securely as possible together.
 Community agreements can be referred to and adapted at any point of a creative process.

 The Anti-Oppression Network Safer Space Policy is a great place to start learning about community agreements, and provides suggestions for group guidelines you can riff on for your own agreement.

 Community Agreement Template created by Heidi Taylor of Playwrights Theatre Centre, hosted by CADA West.

-Whether you are a one-person team or a incorporated non-profit with a board of directors, you have the capacity to create principles and commitments to Equity, Diversity and Inclusion.
-Personal commitments can include supporting organizations mandated towards social justice issues and BIPOC solidarity, attending productions and events by IBPOC artists, and working with more inclusive creative teams (set a tangible percentage).
+Whether you are a one-person team or an incorporated non-profit with a board of directors, you have the capacity to create principles and commitments to Equity, Diversity and Inclusion.
+Personal commitments can include supporting organizations mandated towards social justice issues and BIPOC solidarity, attending productions and events by IBPOC artists, and working with more diverse creative teams.
 Organizational commitments can include curation and programming, gender equity, equity in artist hiring, a commitment to anti-racism, affordable pricing, and fair pay.
 A great example is this EDI statement from Roundhouse Theatre.
 Make long term and short term goals and include a timeline.
-Discuss accountability measures and check in regularly to see how you (or your organization) is doing.
+Discuss accountability measures and check in regularly to see how you (and/or your organization) is doing.
 Consider how these commitments will affect your contracts, workplace safety and harassment policy, and artist engagements.